With all the hoopla around product-led growth, some companies have forgotten that SaaS implementation is never as simple as we’d like it to be.

 Not only does there need to be solid information transfer between the account executive and the implementation manager, there also needs to be a realignment of expectations with the client.

-The software implementation process allows the client, implementation team, and sales team to realign and create a plan that will help them achieve their goals.
+The software implementation process allows the client, implementation team, sales engineers, and revenue team to realign and create a plan that will help them achieve their goals.

 This is especially important for organizations with multiple products or different ways to implement the product, as there’s a risk that the client was oversold or that they bought the wrong product for their needs.